lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 Which of them makes you feel in control of the button color?
 Which of them feels like the computer is in control?
 Which of them makes you want to rage quit?

+---

-There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: loading states, progression indicators and background tasks.
-This is the domain of the designer.
+There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: loading states, progression indicators, and background tasks.
+These solutions are the domain of the designer.

-However, understanding which parts of an interface require a delayed response is the domain of a developer.
+However, understanding which parts of an interface are likely to have a delayed response is the developer's responsibility.

-Only we know which interactions can return results straight from the client, which need to fetch results from servers, which requests are produced quickly from a cache or which will require expensive processing.
+Only we know which interactions can return results straight from the client, which need to fetch results from servers, which requests are produced quickly from a cache or will require expensive processing.

-It is up to us to review designs and give feedback on where the interface when is likely to be delayed.
+It is up to us to review designs and give feedback on where the interface is likely to be slow.

-For development of the Splash game, since the response time for any call to a server is difficult to estimate, we follow a simple rule:
+For the development of the Splash game, since the response time for any call to a server is difficult to estimate, we follow a simple rule:

 > any button press that triggers a server invocation must first be acknowledged on the client via a loading state.